OT Security: IEC 104 Attack - Rogue Master

 2404/tcp open iec-104

-From the output, we can see that the service iec-104 is running on port 2404.
+From the output, we can see that the service iec-104 is running on port 2404, which is the default port.
 But this only confirms that the service is running.
-In order to interact with it, we need to go through substations that are connected to the master.
+In order to interact with it, we need to go through a master that is connected to the RTU.

 An Application Service Data Unit (ASDU) is a message wrapper that facilitates communication and the transmission of data points between a Remote Terminal Unit (RTU) and the master.
-Each ASDU has a common address, known as an ASDU Common Address which is unique to each RTU.
+Each RTU has a common address, known as an ASDU Common Address which is unique to it.

 nmap has a neat script to discover these ASDU addresses, which is called iec-identify.nse.
 Let’s utilize this: